Flying Instructors & Life Insurance

 By clicking on submit I / We give consent for you to call me / us on the number provided to discuss my / our financial requirements.

 Where standard terms are not available because of your flying, you may find that an occupational exclusion is placed on the policy claims set.
-This will mean that should you suffer a critical illness whilst at work you will be unable to make a claim on the policy.
-Whilst this does not sound ideal it is important to note that many conditions that are claimable within a Critical Illness policy are not the kinds of conditions that could be caused by your occupation as a flying instructor e.g. terminal illness, cancer etc.
+This will mean that should you be diagnosed with a critical illness whilst at work you will be unable to make a claim on the policy.
+Whilst this does not sound ideal it is important to note that many conditions that are claimable within a critical illness policy are not the kinds of conditions that could be caused by your occupation as a flying instructor e.g. terminal illness, cancer etc.

 Get a Quote